fyne-io/docs.fyne.io/_api/v1.2/menuitem.md

 }
 ```

-MenuItem is a sligne item within any menu, it contains a dispay Label and Action function that is called when tapped.
+MenuItem is a single item within any menu, it contains a display Label and Action function that is called when tapped.

 #### func  NewMenuItem

 ```go
 func NewMenuItem(label string, action func()) *MenuItem
 ```

 NewMenuItem creates a new menu item from the passed label and action parameters.